yamiralim/Password_generator/README.md

 * The URL of the deployed application.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository: https://yamiralim.github.io/Password_generator/

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.